Please ensure that you order your repeat medicines in plenty of time, so that you do not run out.

 If you require a medication that is not on your repeat slip then we would advise you to phone the practice after 48 hours to ascertain whether the doctor has approved it.

-EPS - This will mean that we will be sending all repeat prescriptions electronically to patients nominated pharmacy.
+EPS - This will mean that we will be sending repeat prescriptions electronically to patients nominated pharmacy (except for controlled drugs - where the pharmacy picks up the prescription).
 The benefit for patients is that they will not have to visit the practice to collect their repeat prescription.
 Please inform the pharmacy that you wish to nominate that you would like to sign up for this service.

 You can order your medication at least two weeks in advance.
 If you are going on holiday and request extra medication please state this on the request form or let your pharmacy know.